defl/domoticz-docker/README.md

 domoticz-docker
 =====

-This container has the latest Domoticz and OpenZWave git tags.
-It's based on Ubuntu 16.04 and uses Ubuntu's shared libraries in favor of building everyting itself where possible.
+This container has the latest Domoticz and OpenZWave built from git tags.
+It's based on Ubuntu 16.04 and uses Ubuntu's shared libraries in favor of building everything from the built-in library copies where possible.
 There is also support for Python scripts.
 Finally the builds are cleaned for space but a simple make command offers an easy way to play with the code.

 **Run the container**

 ```
+docker pull defl/domoticz (if you don't want to build yourself)
 docker run -it --rm -v /etc/domoticz/:/config --device /dev/ttyACM0 domoticz
 ```